Lime (fruit): Taxonomy and species

 The British name "lime tree" also applies to Tilia species, unrelated to citrus.

 History

-Limes originated in tropical Southeast Asia and South Asia and were spread via human migration and trade.
-Makrut lime was among the earliest citrus fruits introduced outside its native range.
+Limes originated in tropical Southeast Asia particularly Indonesia and South China and were spread via human migration and trade.
+Kaffir lime was among the earliest citrus fruits introduced outside its native range.
 Limes reached Micronesia and Polynesia through the Austronesian expansion (c.
 3000–1500 BCE), and later the Middle East and Mediterranean through the spice trade by at least 1200 BCE.

 During the 19th century, British sailors consumed citrus, including limes, to prevent scurvy, giving rise to the nickname "limey".
 The practice was a closely guarded military secret.